andrey-shavelev/Juice/README.md

 let freshJuice = try container.resolveOptional(Juice.self)
 ```

-In the example above _freshJuice_ is not set to _nil_; instead, an error is thrown.
-The reason behind it is that Container holds a correct registration of FreshJuice component that provides Juice service, however FreshJuice has a missing dependency—Fruit.
-In such a case, Container does not know, was it really supposed optional, or was it a mistake in the configuration?
-Instead of trying to make a decision on such a matter, Container reports an error right away.
+In the example above _freshJuice_ is not set to _nil_.
+An error is thrown instead.
+That happens, because Container holds a correct registration of FreshJuice component that provides Juice service, however FreshJuice itself has a missing dependency.
+Fruit is not registered in container.
+This situation is treated as a mistake in the configuration, Container does not try to hide it and, instead, reports an error.
 Summarizing, Container uses following schema, when resolving an optional service:

 1. Search for a registration.
 If not found - return nil.
 If found go to step 2.